intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 An entity can contain products, that are referenced by a string.
 This can be e.g. the CPE of the product.

-#### Individual
+#### Representative

 This represents a person that is linked to an entity (typically an employee), and that is relevant for the main entity, like a contact person for an assessment.

-There is no link between indivuduals (modeling of the ecosystem) and users of the solution (access control mechanism).
+There is no link between representatives (modeling of the ecosystem) and users of the solution (access control mechanism).

 ### Evolution of existing models